GaegeSmith/foyerSlideShow/README.md

 }
 ```
-The throws will throw out any IOException and InterruptedException errers.
-This will alow you to bypass these errers.
+The throws will throw out any IOException and InterruptedException errors.
+This will alow you to bypass these errors.
 Ceate this method after the removeImage class.
 Now lets go back the the addIImage class.
-You then need to type in a try and catch statement to catch the IOException and InterruptedException errers.
+You then need to type in a try and catch statement to catch the IOException and InterruptedException errors.
 This how the try and catch statement will look like
 ```
 try{
     gui.runScript(fileName,"addImageToPiScript.ps1");